Hope for the Loneliness of Cancer

 “God, I feel so lonely.
 Can you please help me during this season of relational winter?
 Please provide community and support.
 And more than people, I open the door of my heart to you.
 Please come into my life and help provide the most amazing companionship that I never dreamed was possible.
 Amen.”

-Today is a good day to take hold of the hope that is waiting for you.
+Today is a good day to take hold of the hope waiting for you.
 Hope for the loneliness of cancer.

 To learn more about talking to God, read Asking God for Help.